spack/spack/lib/spack/docs/packaging_guide.rst

 .. code-block:: python

    if spec.satisfies('platform=darwin'):
-      with self.logger.force_echo():
        tty.warn('This package may not work properly on macOS')

 This will send a warning message directly to the terminal and continue